 Tableau is a popular data visualization tool for its easy-to-use interface and powerful capabilities.
 Its software can connect with hundreds of different data sources and manipulate the information in many different visualization types.
 It holds a special appeal for both business users, who appreciate its simplicity and centralized platform, and data analysts, who can use more advanced big data tools for tasks such as clustering and regression.

-If you are aiming for a career in business analytics or intelligence, Tableau may be a useful skill to help you to ask questions and create a deeper understanding of your organization’s data.
+If you are aiming for a career in business analytics or intelligence, Tableau may be a useful skill for asking questions and creating a deeper understanding of your organization’s data.

 Learn more about Tableau in the following video from Google's course, Share Data Through the Art of Visualization, part of the Google Data Analytics Professional Certificate: